-Council's general concerns with the overall built form are as follows:

-- Site coverage is excessive and apart from the proposed park on Artarmon Road, the soft landscaped areas remaining are poorly dimensioned leftover spaces.
+Agency/Stakeholder Issue Raised in Submission Proponent's Response Council's general concerns with the overall built form are as follows: Site coverage is excessive and apart from the proposed park on Artarmon Road, the soft landscaped areas remaining are poorly dimensioned leftover spaces.
 For example, the proposed principal communal open space area between buildings E and G is narrow and mostly overshadowed during the day at the winter solstice.
 The amenity of this space between two overwhelming tall tower blocks of 18 and 14 storeys is diminished.
-The intensive site coverage and narrow spaces between buildings also creates visual bulk when viewed from surrounding low density residential areas and streets. - Block building bulk and massing is excessive and does not respond sensitively to the surrounding context. - All of the proposed buildings are over 50 metres in length and present long edges.
-The buildings in the form proposed in the Concept Plan create repetitive block scales and length. - Visual impact, in particular to properties to the south in Naremburn and for the surrounding residents in Willoughby and Artarmon.
+The intensive site coverage and narrow spaces between buildings also creates visual bulk when viewed from surrounding low density residential areas and streets.
+These matters are addressed in the design amendments to the proposed scheme under the Preferred Project which are described at Section 2.0 of the PPR.
+Block building bulk and massing is excessive and does not respond sensitively to the surrounding context.
+These matters are addressed in the design amendments to the proposed scheme under the Preferred Project which are described at Section 2.0 of the PPR.
+All of the proposed buildings are over 50 metres in length and present long edges.
+The buildings in the form proposed in the Concept Plan create repetitive block scales and length.
+Refer to Section 2.0 and 4.0 of PPR.
+Visual impact, in particular to properties to the south in Naremburn and for the surrounding residents in Willoughby and Artarmon.
 It is recommended that the existing mature trees along the southern boundary be retained, creating an opportunity for a landscaped edge, especially in the south eastern corner adjacent to Walter Street properties.
-The two driveway access points to basement parking should be relocated further north and the extent of basement levels be set back 10 metres from the southern boundary to allow for planting and retention of existing trees. - Potential privacy impacts to existing Castle Vale and Walter Street properties to the east and south have not been adequately assessed and this should be addressed by increasing the setback of Blocks A and B from the eastern boundary. - An analysis of the ability of the intersection of Artarmon Road and Richmond Avenue to cope with queuing in the AM peak has not been provided.
-Furthermore an analysis of options for potential intersection upgrades, a roundabout and/ or signals at the intersection of Artarmon Road and Richmond Avenue should be provided.
+The two driveway access points to basement parking should be relocated further north and the extent of basement levels be set back 10 metres from the southern boundary to allow for planting and retention of existing trees.
+These matters are addressed in the design amendments to the proposed scheme under the Preferred Project which are described at Section 2.0 of the PPR.
+Potential privacy impacts to existing Castle Vale and Walter Street properties to the east and south have not been adequately assessed and this should be addressed by increasing the setback of Blocks A and B from the eastern boundary.
+The Preferred Project provides for increased building separation distances to surrounding properties which are well in excess of the requirements of SEPP 65 in order to ensure privacy.